dsbrown1331/birl_homework/README.md

 # Bayesian IRL Homework

+## Dependencies
+You will need python (version 3.8 or higher), numpy, and matplotlib.

 You will need to code two pieces of Bayesian IRL.
 We will be implementing a simple version of Bayesian IRL that uses Value Iteration given a reward hypothesis to calculate the Values and Q-values.
 This is important since Bayesian IRL's likelihood function is based on Q-values.

 ## Part 1: Code up Value Iteration